substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/overview.md

 `breed_kitty`.

 4. [**Private functions**](/docs/Tutorials/Kitties/Part%201/create-kitties) - we will write a few
-helper functions to handle the heavy lifting logics, amd
+helper functions to handle the heavy lifting logics, and

 5. [**Helper functions**](/docs/Tutorials/Kitties/Part%201/interacting-functions) - we will write
 two helpers functions for our dispatchable functions: `mint` and `transfer_from`.